isabella232/search-promote.en-1/help/c-about-settings-menu/c-about-rewrite-rules-menu.md

 * ** RewriteCond Backreferences** These match backreferences in the last matched RewriteCond CondPattern and take the form %N (0<= N <= 9).

 Variables: These are variables of the form %{NAME_OF_VARIABLE} where NAME_OF_VARIABLE can be a string for the name of a defined variable.
-See the RewriteRule *[E]* flag for more information on setting variables.
+See the RewriteRule *`[E]`* flag for more information on setting variables.

 Functions: These are functions of the form ${NAME_OF_FUNCTION:key} where NAME_OF_FUNCTION is the following:

 * tolower makes all characters in *key* lowercase.
 * toupper makes all characters in *key* uppercase.
 * escape URL-encodes all characters in key.
-The characters 'a'..'z', 'A'..'Z', '0'..'9', '&#42;', '-', '.', '/', '@', and '_' are left unchanged, spaces are translated to '+', and all other characters are transformed to their %xx URL-encoded equivalent.
+The characters 'a'..'z', 'A'..'Z', '0'..'9', '*', '-', '.', '/', '@', and '_' are left unchanged, spaces are translated to '+', and all other characters are transformed to their `%xx` URL-encoded equivalent.
-* unescape transforms '+' back to space and all %xx URL encode characters back into single characters.
+* unescape transforms '+' back to space and all `%xx` URL encode characters back into single characters.

 **CondPattern** is a standard Extended Regular Expression with some additions.
-The pattern string can be prefixed with a '!' character (exclamation mark) to specify a non-matching pattern.
+The pattern string can be prefixed with a `!` character (exclamation mark) to specify a non-matching pattern.
 Instead of real regular expression strings, you can use one of the following special variants:

 >[!NOTE]
 >